lealceldeiro/gems/JavaConcurrencyInPractice/Chapter2/README.md

 Where practical, use existing thread-safe objects, like `AtomicLong`, to manage your class’s state.
 It is simpler to reason about the possible states and state transitions for existing thread-safe objects than it is for arbitrary state variables, and this makes it easier to maintain and verify thread safety.

 ## 2.3 Locking

+When multiple variables participate in an invariant, they are not _independent_: the value of one constrains the allowed value(s) of the others.
+Thus when updating one, you must update the others in the same atomic operation.

+To preserve state consistency, update related state variables in a single atomic operation.

+### 2.3.1 Intrinsic locks